MatthewMawby/SearchIndex/README.md

 | 2 | throttling failure | Read failed due to database throttling. |
 | 3 | internal failure | Read failed due to internal error. |

-It is important to note that the role of the aggregator can also be performed by the initial node that dispatched the search query.
+It is important to note that the role of the aggregator is performed by the initial node that dispatched the search query.

-This diagram shows the flow & separation of roles in search:
+**Read Operation**
 ![Read Operation](assets/read_operation.png)

 1. Incoming request is sent to API gateway.